Adaptively Transformed Mixed Model Prediction of General Finite Population Parameters: Adaptively Transformed Mixed Model Prediction

 \mitt[3.]
 The elements of $\X_i$ are uniformly bounded and $\X_i^t\X_i$ is positive definite.

 \mitt[4.] $m^{-1}\sum_{i=1}^m\X_i^t\bSi_i^{-1}\X_i$ converges to a positive definite matrix as $m\to\infty$. \end{itemize} \end{as}

-Since the asymptotic variance and covariance matrix of MLE can be derived from the Fisher information matrix, we first provide the Fisher information matrix in the following Theorem, where the proof is given in Appendix.
+The first condition implies that there exists the true transformation parameter that the transformed random variable $H_{\la}(Y_{ij})$ achieves normality while it might not necessarily hold in practice.
+Since the asymptotic variance and covariance matrix of the maximum likelihood estimator can be derived from the Fisher information matrix, we first provide the Fisher information matrix in the following theorem, where the proof is given in Appendix.